exyi/diplomka/diplomka/text/4-implementation-3-assignment.md

 To avoid giving an unfair advantage to basepairs with a low number of defined H-bond, the undefined lengths are filled with value **4**.

 Scoring of the conflicting basepairs gives us the option to either find a globally optimal selection, or select the best basepairs greedily.
 Practical data should contain very little conflicts, so both approaches should yield similar results.
-TODO otestovat toto The greedy approach is obviously faster and much easier to implement, but the optimal selection isn't hard either, with the right libraries.
+The greedy approach is obviously faster and much easier to implement, but the optimal selection isn't hard either, with the right libraries.

 In any case, we enforce rule A first without optimizing for rule B (i.e., greedily) — it does not seem appropriate to select the optimal basepair family based on its surroundings.
 Rule B can be reformulated as a problem of maximum weight matching on general graph, which is [solvable in polynomial time ($\mathcal{O}(N^3)$)](https://doi.org/10.1007/s12532-009-0002-8).
 In Python, we can use the [`algorithms.max_weight_matching` function](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.matching.max_weight_matching.html) from the [NetworkX library](https://networkx.org).

+TODO: OMG, některé S páry se nevylučují.
+I guess ta exkluzivní hrana musí být vodíková vazba (atom), ne celý edge...

 TODO obrázek